Univariate-Guided Sparse Regression for Biobank-Scale High-Dimensional Omics Data: Comparison of uniLasso to Other Approaches

 \section{Comparison of uniLasso to Other Approaches}

 In this section we summarize the performance differences among the methods considered.
 In addition to the three Lasso-based methods we analyze PRS-CS \citep{PRSCS}, a summary statistics-based Bayesian regression method.
 PRS-CS computes polygenic risk scores using GWAS summary statistics and an external LD reference panel, but it neither incorporates \textit{external} summary statistics nor induces sparsity in its effect-size estimates.
-For PRS-CS, we first generated GWAS summary statistics on the combined training and validation $(n = 269{,}711)$ with age, sex, and the top 10 PCs as covariates using PLINK v2.0a7 \citep{Chang2015PLINK2, PLINK2}.
+For PRS-CS, we first generated GWAS summary statistics on the combined training and validation sets $(n = 269{,}711)$ with age, sex, and the top 10 PCs as covariates using PLINK v2.0a7 using MAF $\geq$ 0.0005 \citep{Chang2015PLINK2, PLINK2}.
 We then applied PRS-CS with default settings using the precomputed European-ancestry LD reference panel derived from the 1000 genomes samples \href{https://github.com/getian107/PRScs}{(PRScs GitHub Repo)}.
 Finally, we extracted the posterior effect-size estimates and computed polygenic risk scores using PLINK2’s \texttt{--score} subcommand \citep{Chang2015PLINK2}.

-PRS-CS underperforms the three Lasso-based methods on three of the four phenotypes and matches uniLasso ES on CHD (see Table \ref{tab:test_performance}).
+PRS-CS underperforms the three Lasso-based methods on all four of the phenotypes, though it nearly matches uniLasso ES on CHD (see Table \ref{tab:test_performance}).
 Combined with its higher computational cost and lack of sparsity, this limits its suitability for settings where interpretability is important.
-This makes it harder to gain any intuition behind which variants are actually driving the signal.
+In particular, the dense set of nonzero effects makes it harder to gain intuition behind which variants are actually driving the signal.

 See Appendix \ref{app sec: runtimes} for a discussion regarding the difference in runtimes for each algorithm.